dotnet/csharplang/proposals/statics-in-interfaces.md

 ## Default implementations

 An *additional* feature to this proposal is to allow static virtual members in interfaces to have default implementations, just as instance virtual members do.
-We're investigating this, but the semantics get very complicated: default implementations will want to call other static virtual members, but what syntax, semantics and implementation strategies should we use to ensure that those calls can in turn be virtual?

-This seems like a further improvement that can be done independently later, if the need and the solutions arise.
+One complication here is that default implementations would want to call other static virtual members "virtually".
+Allowing static virtual members to be called directly on the interface would require flowing a hidden type parameter representing the "self" type that the current static method really got invoked on.
+This seems complicated, expensive and potentially confusing.

+We discussed a simpler version which maintains the limitations of the current proposal that static virtual members can *only* be invoked on type parameters.
+Since interfaces with static virtual members will often have an explicit type parameter representing a "self" type, this wouldn't be a big loss: other static virtual members could just be called on that self type.
+This version is a lot simpler, and seems quite doable.

+However, it seems rare in practice that a default implementation would be beneficial, at least in our main driving scenario of numeric abstraction.
+Default implementations are *explicitly* implemented on implementing classes and structs, so they wouldn't result in a public member.
+Why would you want e.g. an operator implementation that only surfaces in a generic context, but is hidden on the concrete type?
+The main reason would be if we want to evolve some of the interfaces in a later release to e.g. expose more operators.
+In that case, we can add the language feature at that time.

 ## Virtual static members in classes